Shubhamchinda/Shopping-demo/README.md

 * react-router-dom

-I made sure that I use latest ECMA Script and also implement lated react features such as `React Hooks`.
+I made sure that I use latest ECMA Script and also implement latest react features such as `React Hooks`.